sflavelle/writing/scratchpad/sr-ba-crossover.md

 Lily yanked her hand back from the other creature with a terrified squeak, suddenly in a fight-or-flight mode.
 The other whirled around with a 'what in the hell' as the inkling scrambled first behind the shark/piranha creature who was leading her, then into a nearby alley, hiding behind a dumpster.

-The taller quickly found them again, holding two small gun-lile weapons close to their chest.
+The taller quickly found them again, holding two small pistol-like weapons close to their chest.
 They quickly became concerned.
 "The hell's going on, punk?!"

 "What do you mean, 'the hell is going on'?!"
 Lily snapped.
 "Humans have been dead for 12,000 years, why in the fuck are they just walking around like nothing happened?!"